eddyystop/mithril-components/components/tabs/readme.md

 A `selectors` may look like `{ parent: '.nav', itemDisabled: '.disabled', itemActive: '.active' }`.
 This adds selectors to `locations` parent, itemDisabled and itemActive.

-Below is an example of a tabs with a dropdown.
+Below is the first rendered tabs component in the example above.
-It shows the `locations` where you can added `selectors` and `attrs`.
+The `locations` where you can added `selectors` and `attrs` are shown.
 ```
 <ul class="nav nav-tabs"> <--- .parent
   <li class="active"> <--- .itemActive